radiorabe/raar-ui/README.md

 ## Smoke Tests

-So far, there is no automatic test suite for raar-ui.
+So far, there is only a small cypress test suite for raar-ui.
 Use the following list of smoke tests to verify a basically correct behavior:

 - Load broadcasts for a show.
 Infinite scrolling should load more broadcasts